Auto Diagnostic Service in Raleigh NC

 You need routine maintenance that includes diagnostics according to the schedule provided by your auto manufacturer.
 Anytime you feel something is not right with your car, your technician can also use this system of codes to uncover a problem.
 Your best bet is taking your car in for routine maintenance at least once a year, during which you receive a diagnostic test.

-When you are shopping for a used car, set an appointment with Triangle Car Care for diagnostic testing on your chosen vehicle before you buy.
-When you do this, or when you have one performed at the dealership, you get a clearer picture of the car you are buying and its potential problems.
+Additionally, when you are shopping for a used car, set an appointment with Triangle Car Care for pre purchase inspection on your chosen vehicle before you buy.
+When you do this, you get a clearer picture of the car you are buying and its potential problems.

 Diagnostic Service and Auto Repair for Generations of NC Drivers